drbap/magicuser-theme-for-obsidian/README.md

 - Auto hide **top side buttons**
 - Auto hide **bottom side buttons**
 - Auto hide **status bar**

+> When **auto hide** is turned on, UI elements will gradually appear when you move your mouse over the area where they would normally be, and then gradually disappear when you move your mouse away.

 ### ◾ **Headings H1-H6**